ch33r10/BlueSpace2021/README.md

   <ul><ul><li>Detection Lab by Chris Long - <a href="https://github.com/clong/DetectionLab">Link</a></ul></ul></li>
   <p></p>
   <ul><li><B>TALK TAKEAWAYS</B></ul></li>
   <sub>I took a screenshot of Jason Wood's slide for my personal notes that I retyped below.
 These are his words on the slide that I duplicated.
 All credit for the words on the slide goes to Jason Wood.
-This duplication was for educational purposes.</sub><p></p>
+This duplication is for educational purposes.</sub><p></p>
  <ul><ul><li>Document your Practice</ul></ul></li>
  <ul><ul><ul><li>Record videos and publish them</ul></ul></ul></li>
  <ul><ul><ul><li>Write up your learning experience</ul></ul></ul></li>